tylerds42/kuru-dev-test/README.md

 Allow users to define multiple caching servers.
 Each caching server has it's own unique IP address and can cache multiple websites.
 You can assume that different users do not share caching servers.
-This will require database modification, changes to cache warming process and changes on frontend.
+This will require database modification, changes to cache warming process and changes on the frontend.
-Use partial solution available in branch `task/five`.
+Use the partial solution available in branch `task/five`.
 Use AJAX requests for saving caching server - website association.

 ## Task 6

-As You may have noticed pages that require logged in user are visible to users, and those that make sense only for not logged in users (like login or registration forms) are visible to logged in users.
+As you may have noticed pages that require a logged in user are visible to all users, and those that make sense only for not logged in users (like login or registration forms) are visible to logged in users.
-Introduce modification that will fix this problem (show login form to not logged in users on pages that require user context and show 403 message on login and registration forms when user is logged in).
+Introduce modifications that will fix this problem (show the login form to not logged in users on pages that require user context and impliment a 403 redirect on login and registration forms when the user is already logged in).

 **When you are finished, email your name and a link to your forked repo to jim@kurufootwear.com**